-Interview days take place in November, February and April of each year.
+Interview days take place in November and February of each year.
 To ensure a smooth curricular progression, all prospective dance students, including transfer students, are strongly encouraged to participate in the interview day during the semester prior to their intended date of enrollment.
-More information on the interview process and deadlines can be found at https://filmdancetheatre.asu.edu/degree-programs.
+More information on the interview process and deadlines can be found at https://musicdancetheatre.asu.edu/degree-programs/dance/undergraduate.

 Application Deadlines: Students should visit https://musicdancetheatre.asu.edu/admissions/dance/undergraduate-steps-to-apply for more details on Dance Interview Day requirements and deadlines.

 The concentration in dance education lays the foundation for a career in teaching in public and private settings.
 Students earn an Arizona teaching certification while pursuing the dance education degree and they can expect to find employment in one of many thriving middle school and high school dance programs throughout the state or in more informal community settings.